 Unfortunately, rightly or wrongly, ignorance of the law is no excuse.
 Even if your level of French means you struggle to deal with tax matters, you can still approach the tax authorities for assistance or seek independent professional advice.

-As stated in no. 2 above, yes, there is a double tax agreement in place between the two countries, but there are some types of income (e.g. rent) which need to be declared in both countries.
+As stated in no. 2 above, yes, there is a double tax agreement in place between the two countries, but there are some types of income, rent for example, which need to be declared in both countries.
 You are entitled to double tax relief in your country of residence.

-Residence for tax purposes in both countries is determined by the facts of the situation.
-Of course you are free to arrange your affairs so that the facts suit your wish as regards residence.
+Residence for tax purposes in both countries depends on the facts of the situation.
+Of course you are free to arrange things so that the facts suit your wishes.
 For example if you wish to be French resident, you can ‘choose’ to do so by moving permanently to France and set up home there with your family and return to the UK for no more than a total of 15 days in the tax year.

-Both countries have different rules for determining whether you are resident there.
+Both countries have different residency rules.
 It is entirely possible to satisfy the conditions for residency in both countries simultaneously.
-If this happens, there is a clause in the double tax agreement between the two countries which will determine which of the two countries will be the deemed country of residence based on the facts.
+If this happens, there is a section within the double tax agreement between the two countries which settles the matter, based on the facts.
 This clause therefore will override one of the two countries.

 This is a dangerous line of thinking.
-As mentioned, deliberately not declaring income in both countries is tax evasion which carries stiff penalties.
+As mentioned, deliberately not declaring income in either country is tax evasion which carries stiff penalties.
 Firstly, whether you ‘get away with it’ is in a sense irrelevant; most people consider themselves to be law abiding and should therefore do things properly if they wish to stay on the right side of the law.
-Secondly, there are many ways the tax authorities can discover undeclared income: tip-offs from disgruntled neighbours, third-party information for example estate agents managing a rental property or marketing a property for sale, land registry data, obtaining information on social media and websites used for advertising rental property, cooperation with overseas tax authorities through formal agreements between countries.
+Secondly, there are many ways the tax authorities can discover undeclared income: tip-offs from disgruntled neighbours, third-party information for example estate agents managing a rental property, land registry data, obtaining information on social media and websites used for advertising rental property, cooperation between overseas tax authorities through formal international agreements.

 This is now an old myth.
-It has been demonstrated through court cases that this will not always work if you leave the UK – it was only one of the factors used by HMRC to determine whether you still remained resident in the UK after leaving.
+It has been demonstrated through court cases that this will not always work if you leave the UK – it was only ever one of the factors used by HMRC to determine whether you still remained resident in the UK after leaving.
 More importantly, from 6 April 2013, new rules were introduced in the UK to determine residence essentially based on day counting and ties to the UK.
-Under the new rules, it is possible to be resident in the UK having only spent 16 days in the country in the whole tax year.
+Under the new rules, it is possible to be resident in the UK having only spent 16 days there during the tax year.